Fall Urban Planning Course Descriptions

 History and Theory of Planning

 This course addresses the history of the planning profession in the United States with its intellectual evolution, while focusing on planning functions and planning roles.
 The course considers multiple rationales and alternative means of understanding and practicing planning.
 Particular attention is paid to the interplay of power and knowledge, ethics and social responsibility and issues of race, gender, class and identity.
+Consideration to some aspects of history and theory of planning in other parts of the world is included in comparative perspective.

 Economics for Planners